A SITE DESIGNED AND CONSTRUCTED BY A MANCUNIAN

 INQUESTS INTO PRISON DEATHS

-I recently discovered a collection of Witness Statements from Inquests held in Manchester between 1851 and 1852 (see here).
+I discovered a collection of Witness Statements from Inquests held in Manchester between 1851 and 1852 (see here).
 Included were the inquest into three deaths which happened during that period in the Gaol.

 Borough of Manchester in the County of Lancaster to wit Depositions of Witnesses, produced sworn and examined, this seventh day of January One Thousand Eight Hundred and Fifty Two at the Manchester Borough Gaol, before me, Edward Herford, Gentlemen, Coroner of our Liege Lady the Queen within the said Borough, touching the death of John Thompson an inmate of the Manchester Borough Gaol of the age of nineteen years there lying dead.